A

 a small heron (see Molina)

-Snowy Egret, a bird (see Hunn, attestations); also, a term for a heron-feather headdress (see Molina and attestations)
+Snowy Egret, a white heron, a bird (see Hunn, attestations); also, a term for a heron-feather headdress (see Molina and attestations)